Robert Zahn: Life

 Zahn was born as the son of Christian Karl Zahn and his wife Johanna Louise (née Jahreis).
 He attended school in Münchberg and later went to the vocational college in Hof, Bavaria.
 He started a course at the Technicum Mittweida in 1876, but did not complete his studies.
 He found work as a technician at the Stickmaschinenfabrik Kappel in 1882.
 He gained a fundamental knowledge of engineering there.
-However, he saw better opportunities of promotion at the Hilscher knitting and embroidery machine factory and moved to this company in 1894.
+However, he saw better opportunities for promotion at the Hilscher knitting and embroidery machine factory and moved to this company in 1894.
 Working with Max Hilscher, he registered his first two German patents in 1895.
 But he had already moved to Plauen to work at the Vogtländische Maschinenfabrik (VOMAG) in the following year.
 Following a three-year period in what was the world’s largest automated embroidery factory, Feldmühle AG in Rorschach in Switzerland, he returned to Plauen in 1900.
 VOMAG gave the gifted design engineer the creative freedom to boost his successful career.
 In 1904, when Zahn was already the deputy director of VOMAG, the supervisory board appointed him as the sole managing director.
 His many business trips not only generated orders, but also provided inspiration for improvements to VOMAG machines.
 Under his leadership, the company continued to expand its embroidery machines and web-fed printing press divisions.

 Zahn was married to Luise Seidel in his first marriage.
 This marriage was dissolved in 1913.
 He then married his long-standing friend Paula Grabner in December in London.
 The two relationships produced four children: Hans, Friedrich, Walter and Erna.
 Zahn died very unexpectedly after an operation on his intestines in a Leipzig hospital on 21 January 1914.
 He was buried at the Leipziger Südfriedhof.